 Community Celebrations

-Many local celebrations are returning to their traditional events following a modified modes of observing the holiday in 2020.
+Celebrate with one of our local communities this 4th of July.
 Check out the list below to find out how your neighborhood is honoring Independence Day this year.

 Bexley